Sustainability

 Saudi Arabia | Highly insufficient |

 Fossil fuels are what powers humanity as well as the largest source of CO2 emissions.
 IEA (2022) reports “Global CO2 emissions from energy combustion and industrial processes rebounded in 2021 to reach their highest ever annual level.
 A 6% increase from 2020 pushed emissions to 36.3 gigatonnes”.
 As on June 2023, fossil fuel based energy makes up 82% of energy and is still growing Institute (2023).
 The 425 largest fossil fuel projects represent a total of over 1 gigatons in CO2 emissions, 40% of which were new projects Kühne et al. (2022).
 Tilsted et al. (2023) expects the fossil fuel industry to continue grow even faster.
-In July 2023, the U.K. granted hundreds of new oil and gas of project licenses in the North Sea (Anon, 2023d).
+In July 2023, the U.K. granted hundreds of new oil and gas of project licenses in the North Sea (“Rishi Sunak to Green-Light Hundreds of New Oil and Gas Licenses in North Sea,” 2023).

-Markets for Ecosystem Assets: Pricing, Tracing and Trading
+Markets for Ecosystem Services: Pricing, Tracing, and Trading Nature’s Assets

 Markets for ecosystems assets are centered around carbon credits, a type of nature-backed financial derivative dependent on science-based methodologies for measurement, reporting, and verification (MRV), which are managed and regularly updated by certification organizations such as Gold Standard, Verra, and others.